Athletics and Recreation

 Will athletes wear masks when they practice?

 Whenever possible, athletes will wear masks in practice and will continue to follow the guidance of the medical experts as it relates to wearing masks during participation in sports.
-Coaches, support staff and event staff will be required to wear masks at all times during practice and competition.
+Coaches, support staff and event staff will be required to wear masks or face shields at all times during practice and competition.
 We will expect our administrators, coaches, staff and student-athletes to be leaders on our campus.
 Student-athletes must lead the way to reduce the spread of the virus on our campus (e.g., masking, social distancing, hand hygiene, disinfecting equipment).

 Students who fail to comply with the Handbook of Community Standards and who are deliberately negligent in wearing face coverings and following social distancing guidelines will be sent home.
 Student-athletes who do not follow health and safety protocols will be removed from their respective team.
 We will place expectations on our student-athletes to be leaders on our campus by encouraging teammates and classmates to adhere to the social code.